How to Use the Selective Vectorscopegilliandarby

 The same method can be applied to use the Selective Vectorscope to ensure color consistency of other objects across your project.
 If a subject always wears a red coat or carries a blue umbrella, shifts in those colors caused by different cloud cover, lighting or color adjustments can be monitored and adjusted by comparing the positions of that color on the Selective Vectorscope.

-The outer targets show the limit for TV broadcast safe levels – usually 75% of total saturation.
-If you are editing for TV broadcast it is wise to check your footage doesn’t fall beyond these 75% limits, as your edit may be automatically rejected for broadcast, and you’ll need to re-edit your project.
+NOTE: the outer targets show the limit for TV broadcast safe levels, which is usually at 75% of total saturation.
+So, if you are editing for TV broadcast it is wise to check your footage doesn’t fall beyond these 75% limits, as your edit may be automatically rejected for broadcast, and you’ll need to re-edit your project.